Until the Celebration: Plot summary

-After the secretsociety of Geets-Kel were uncovered, and the imprisoning of the Erdlings below the magical root which prevented their escape, the novice-master D'ol Regle abducted two children, Pomma D'ok (Kindar) and Teera Eld (Erdling), and threatened to harm them, in order to prevent the Rejoyning; this brought Kindar and Erdlings together.
-At the end of And All Between, the two children foiled D'ol Regle's plans by using uniforce to teleport the ancient away.
+After the secret society of Geets-Kel, and the imprisoning of the Erdlings below the impenetrable Root, was discovered, the novice-master D'ol Regle abducted two children, Pomma D'ok (Kindar) and Teera Eld (Erdling), and threatened to harm them using a relic weapon.
+Rather than preventing the reunion or "Rejoyning" of the two worlds, this brought Kindar and Erdlings together.
+At the end of And All Between, the two children foiled D'ol Regle's plans by joining their psychic powers together in uniforce, a phenomenon not seen for many centuries, to levitate the weapon away from him.